nimk321/Assignment1-DevOpps/README.md

 - Continuous Deployment: Automatically pushing updates to production upon merging to the main branch.
 - Secret Management: Sensitive credentials are stored securely in GitHub Secrets.

+A Brief Report
+In my implementation, I focused on translating the provided Business Domain/Subject Under Discussion (SUD) into a well-defined system structure that aligns with the specified business processes and user requirements.
+The business domain primarily revolves around managing and organizing services for an online learning platform, which involves handling user roles, course management, and transaction processing.

+I began by identifying key business objects such as Users, Courses, Enrollments, and Payments.
+These objects represent the main entities in the system and were modeled with their attributes and relationships in mind.
+For instance, Users interact with Courses through Enrollments, and Payments manage financial transactions.
+The structure adheres closely to the business rules, ensuring that each interaction aligns with real-world workflows.

+The implementation includes defining use cases for common business scenarios like user registration, course enrollment, and payment processing.
+Each use case includes actors, such as Students and Instructors, and describes their interactions with the system in terms of data flow and processing logic.

+Additionally, I focused on UML diagrams, such as Class Diagrams and Use Case Diagrams, to visually depict the system’s architecture and interactions between objects.
+This helps in providing a clear view of the relationships within the domain and ensures that the implementation can evolve with future business needs.

+Finally, the implementation also incorporates basic validation rules and security measures to ensure data integrity and protect sensitive user information, such as payment details.
+This ensures that the system is both functional and secure while remaining aligned with the broader business goals defined in the SUD.